eliottjohnson/Obsidian-Vault/Sticky Notes.md

 ## Mid Term

 - [ ] T8 misalignment
-- [ ] Dipanwita would like to have beam size at the entrance and exit of F6x bends
 - [ ] Also beam size that includes the sweep
 - [ ] EDMS document on East dump<br>* [ ] Read comments<br>* [ ] Check with Matthew the final list of reviewers<br>* [ ] Start EDMS review procedure with Thomas Birtwistle